The Climate Grief Series

 Welcome to SG’s contribution to TUD Climate Action.
 There will be five events for you to visit, corresponding to the famous five stages of grief: denial, depression, anger, bargaining, and acceptance.

 Stage 4.
 Bargaining

 We like to fix things, and there is no shortage of big ideas at the TU Delft.
 Maybe there’s a bargain to be struck, and we can engineer our way out of the climate crisis.
-We will assess the risks and opportunities of geoengineering and other radical solutions.
+But with great power comes great responsibility.
+We will assess the risks, responsibilities and opportunities of geoengineering and other radical solutions.

 Jeroen Oomen is assistant professor at the Urban Futures Studio, where he focuses on the social, cultural, and scientific practices that create societies’ conceptions of the future.
 He the author of the book Imagining Climate Engineering: Dreaming of the Designer Climate (Routledge, 2021).